-All vehicles that use gasoline, otherwise known as internal combustion vehicles (ICE), add greenhouse gases into our environment and ultimately contribute to climate change.
+All vehicles that use gasoline, otherwise known as internal combustion engine (ICE) vehicles, add greenhouse gases into our environment and ultimately contribute to climate change.
 The good news is that there are alternative ways to get around town that will lesson your greenhouse gas emissions and in some cases provide physical exercise.